Last Updated: August 22, 2023

 - Important Additional Privacy Information for California Residents

 The Information We Collect About You

 Information We Collect Directly From You: The type of information that we collect from you depends upon your interaction with us.
-In particular, we collect the following information from you during your interactions with our us:
+In particular, we collect the following information from you during your interactions with us:

 - Customer Service: if you contact us, whether through our Websites, by phone, chat, or other means, we collect your name, contact information, and information about the reason that you contacted us.
-If you call our call center, your call may be recorded for quality assurance and customer service purposes.
+If you call our call center, your call may be recorded for quality assurance, training and customer service purposes.
 We do not always associate a call recording with a particular customer’s account.

 - Purchases: on some Websites, you may make a purchase directly through that Website; if you make a purchase through our Websites, we collect your name, billing information, and payment card information.
 We retain information about the types of purchases that you make with us.